Jenn Bennett

-Jenn Bennett is an American author of novels for teens and adults.
+Jenn Bennett (born March 1978) is an American author of novels for teens and adults.
 Her notable works include Alex, Approximately, Starry Eyes, and The Anatomical Shape of a Heart (aka Night Owls).
-Her books have received critical acclaim and award recognition.

 Personal life

 Bennett was born in Germany.
 She has a Bachelor of Fine Arts in Painting and worked on her master's degree at Louisiana State University.
 Due to her father's service in the United States Army, she grew up as a military brat, moving to a number of places and traveling extensively in Europe and the Far East.
 She currently resides in Atlanta with her husband.

 Publishing career

 Arcadia Bell series

 Bennett's debut novel, Kindling the Moon released from Pocket Books in July 2011, and is the first book in the Arcadia Bell series.
 The final book in the series, Banishing the Dark, was published in 2015; it was nominated for a "Reviewers' Choice Book Award.